4dn-dcic/tibanna_ff/docs/behavior.rst

 Workflow Run Identifier
 +++++++++++++++++++++++

-Tibanna provides two identifiers for each workflow run: AWSEM Job ID and Execution ARN.
+Tibanna provides two identifiers for each workflow run: AWSEM Job ID (or in short, job id) and Execution ARN.
 They look like below for example:

-- AWSEM Job ID: 12-letter random string
+- AWSEM Job ID (job id): 12-letter random string; each EC2 instance is tagged with a corresponding AWSEM Job ID.

-  - e.g. Aq1vSsEAEiSM
+  - e.g. ``Aq1vSsEAEiSM``
-  - e.g. esAlf8LRZvNd
+  - e.g. ``esAlf8LRZvNd``
-  - e.g. XbYhNcbtFKwG
+  - e.g. ``XbYhNcbtFKwG``

-- Execution ARN: AWS arn style that contains info about AWS account, region, step function and execution name on the step function.
+- Execution ARN: AWS ARN-style string that contains info about AWS account, region, step function and execution name on the step function.

-  - e.g. arn:aws:states:us-east-1:643366669028:execution:tibanna_pony:hic-bam-run_workflow_test_6dc8d3d6-8eb9-42b0-bfa8-81bcbe57273c
+  - e.g. ``arn:aws:states:us-east-1:643366669028:execution:tibanna_pony:hic-bam-run_workflow_test_6dc8d3d6-8eb9-42b0-bfa8-81bcbe57273c``

-In addition to these two, Tibanna Pony and Zebra runs are also associated with WorkflowRun uuid, which is uniquely created for each workflow run.
+In addition to these two identifiers, a Tibanna Pony or Zebra run is also associated with a WorkflowRun uuid, which is uniquely created for each workflow run.
 It is an identifier for a WorkflowRun object.

 - WorkflowRun uuid

-  - e.g. b94e6891-c649-4178-88e9-fad59f04dd7a
+  - e.g. ``b94e6891-c649-4178-88e9-fad59f04dd7a``

     - One can access the workflow run on the 4DN data portal if it's released to public or if you're logged in and have permission to view this object. https://data.4dnucleome.org/b94e6891-c649-4178-88e9-fad59f04dd7a